esouliot/CarND-Behavioral-Cloning-P3/README.md

 - After the text preprocessing, the aptly named train_test_split and shuffle classes were imported from Scikit-learn in order to shuffle and perform a training/testing split on the data (or, shuffling and training/validation split to be more precise).

 - Next, because the AWS instance does not have enough memory to hold thousands of images in one array, we instead use batching.
 The Keras Sequential class has a method fit_generator to train on data in batches, and it requires a generator method to feed the data.
 So, from lines 44 to 91, we define a generator function to load data in batches of 32 images.
 In reality, it turned out to be 64 images per batch, since I augmented the data by flipping the images and feeding in the negative of the steering angle.
-Nevertheless, these batches of 64 were processed using an NVIDIA GPU on the AWS instance over three epochs, giving a final validation loss <0.01
+Nevertheless, these batches of 64 were processed using an NVIDIA GPU on the AWS instance over three epochs, giving a final validation loss < 0.1

 - It should also be noted that, while I included code in model.py to include data from the left and right cameras, it was ultimately not needed, as the code gave a model capable of driving the car around the track successfully using only the center images and angles.

-- And as shown in run1.mp4, the car completes a little more than a lap without going outside the track.
-The closest the car reached to doing so was in the right hairpin turn after the dirt corner.
-But, even then, the car managed to stay close to the apex, not veering off the road.
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

-#### Different model settings and remarks on overfitting
+#### Different Model Settings and Remarks on Overfitting

  As can be seen in the project repository, there are three versions of the network, intended to show various stages of overfitting and overtraining.
 But, as can be seen in all three run videos, if any over or underfitting occurs, it is not severe enough that the car cannot complete the lap run.